Skills in humanities directly relevant to 21st century workplace

 "Almost all these skills are by-products of the humanities," says Baderman.
 "For example, innovation, creativity, curiosity and imagination can be developed from understanding art and music and their unlimited potential to communicate.
 Applied to a business degree program, for example, students can see opportunities to communicate business objectives through creative media.
 All our courses are created to encourage thinking outside of the box, view things from other perspectives and apply these new perspectives to a number of areas."

-College of Humanities answers a need
+College of Humanities and Sciences answers a need

 To meet the growing need for communications-related soft skills, Baderman led the effort to revise the Bachelor of Science in Communication degree program in 2009 by adding three new concentrations: Culture and Communication, Communication and Technology, and Marketing and Sales Communications.